Why: the need for effective knowledge management to create self-improving systems?

-The MESHGuides initiative is part of a larger knowledge management system supported by the charity Education Futures Collaboration set up by the education sector organisations.
+The MESH knowledge management system has been developed by members of the charity Education Futures Collaboration set up by education sector organisations.
 This has developed from concerns shared by educators in different countries and discussed in a wide range of meetings and conferences during 2010-2014 e.g. ICET, ATEA, TEFANZ, ICORE, BERA, AACTE, TEPE, ECER, CFSA, UCET, British Council Global Education Dialogues (Dubai 2013 and Lahore 2014) AAOU .
-Following these discussions, the Education Futures Collaboration was created as an education sector led organisation supporting teaching as an evidence-based profession.
-This video explains the goals with respect to UNESCO’s Millennium Education Goals replaced in 2016 by the Sustainable Development Goals.
+Following these discussions, the Education Futures Collaboration charity was created as an education sector led organisation supporting teaching as an evidence-based profession.
+This video explains the goals with respect to the UN’s Millennium Education Goals replaced in 2016 by the Sustainable Development Goals.

-MESH builds on national and international initiatives and experiments on how to harness the power of digital technologies to support teaching as an evidence-based profession.
-In a number of countries early investments by governments in web-based repositories for teacher knowledge were lost when governments changed.
+MESH builds on 25 years of national and international initiatives and experiments on how to harness the power of digital technologies to support teaching as an evidence-based profession.
+In a number of countries early investments by governments in web-based repositories for teacher knowledge have been lost when governments changed.
 This has led to the realisation that an independent, education sector run organisation is needed to allow for the building and sharing of knowledge.
 Leask (2011) summarises early (2000-2010) UK developments in knowledge management in education and local government sectors.
-Information on progress in other countries are invited.
+Information on progress in other countries is invited.
 Please send information to firstname.lastname@example.org.

-Education as an evidence-informed profession – some initiatives and some tools
+Education as an self-improving, evidence-informed profession – some knowledge management (KM) initiatives and some KM tools

 An issue about the quality of research-based knowledge available which has to be addressed by educational researchers is the plethora of studies in any one area.
 Systematic reviews or rapid evidence reviews are a way of synthesising what is known and building a knowledge base through accumulating knowledge.
 Some teacher-researcher networks are experimenting with doing rapid evidence assessments now and there will be news about this in forthcoming MESHGuides newsletters.
 The Cochrane and Campbell Collaborations below and the UK EPPI Centre provide models for building databases of systematic reviews.

-Below is a note about what needs to be available if teachers are expected to be evidence-based practitioners.
+Below is a note about what needs to be available if teachers are expected to be evidence-informed practitioners.
 Some tools and processes are mentioned.
 Please send in your ideas too via email@example.com).